 Santa Maria sopra Minerva, which belongs to the Dominican Order, is made up of a nave, two aisles, two transepts and a choir.
 The aisles are lined with private chapels.
 A chapel of particular interest is the fifth off the right aisle, the Cappella dell' Annunziata.

-The right transept is home to the Cappella Carafa, which is home to some of the most beautiful Renaissance frescoes to be found in Rome.
+The right transept is home to the Cappella Carafa, which has some of the most beautiful Renaissance frescoes in Rome.

 Tomb of St Catherine of Siena

 Lying before the high altar is the tomb of St Catherine of Siena (1347-80), which is ascribed to the sculptor Isaia da Pisa (active 1447-64).
-Catherine Benincasa was canonised in 1461 by Pope Pius II (r.
+Catherine Benincasa was canonised on April 29th 1461 by Pope Pius II (r.
 1458-64), himself a citizen of the Republic of Siena.
-However, her effigy was carved before this event, which is why the edge of her pillow is inscribed Beata Katerina, a reference to her earlier beatification.
+However, her effigy was carved before this event, which is why the edge of her pillow is inscribed Beata Katerina, a reference to her beatification on December 29th 1460.

 The choir is home to the funerary monuments of two Medici Popes, Leo X (r.
 1513-21) and Pope Clement VII (r.
 1523-34).
 The statue of Pope Leo X (left) is by Raffaello da Montelupo (1504-66), and that of Pope Clement VII is by Nanni di Baccio Bigio (1512-68).
 The statues of prophets and the bas-reliefs are by Baccio Bandinelli.